 It’s been years since the Xbox One was released and there’s still the impression that it’s a console that has yet to hit its stride.
 A big reason for that might be its exclusives, or lack thereof.
 While Sony have been hitting it out of the park with efforts like Horizon: Zero Dawn and Uncharted 4, Microsoft’s unit-shifting mainstays have underwhelmed.
 It might not have helped itself by trying to bring about the death of the “true” exclusive with its Play Anywhere feature.
 Of all the games available on the system, it only has just over thirty that you can’t find anywhere else.
 To make matters worse, they’re mostly Kinect titles.

-While there are still plenty to come in 2017, it’s time to look at some of the best Xbox One exclusives we’ve seen so far.
-Bear in mind that the Xbox One doesn’t really boast a great deal of true exclusives as many of their big-hitters can also be found on PC; consider this to be a list of console exclusives instead.
+While there are still plenty to come in 2018 and beyond, it’s time to look at some of the best Xbox One exclusives we’ve seen so far.
+Bear in mind that the Xbox One doesn’t really boast a great deal of true exclusives as many of their big-hitters can also be found on PC because of Play Anywhere; consider this to be a list of console exclusives instead.
 In addition, we’re avoiding remasters and collections, so Rare Replay and The Master Chief Collection don’t make the cut (as good as they are).
-This is also an updating list – if something like Sea of Thieves delivers on its promise, it will be added.
+This is also an updating list – if something like Crackdown 3 delivers on its promise, it will be added.

 An Xbox One launch title, Ryse looked like the next generation of console gaming had arrived without necessarily playing like it.
 It’s a visual feast which lacks any real meat, turning to repetitive combat far too often.